jimcrews/crewsj.github.io/kubernetes-getting-started.md

 k create service clusterip nginx --tcp=80:80 --dry-run=client -o yaml > nginx-service.yaml
 ```

 We need to point the service to our containers.
-Update the yaml selector section:
+Update the config 'selector' section before applying it:
 ```
 selector:
     app: nginx-deploy
 ```

-Apply this config into the namespace 'test':
+**Apply** this config into the namespace 'test':
 ```
 k apply -f nginx-service.yaml -n test
 ```

 ### Create Ingress
-Ingress lets us route traffic from outside the cluster to one or more services inside the cluster
+Ingress lets us route traffic from outside the cluster to one or more services inside the cluster.

-Create the ingress object - copy config from [docs](https://kubernetes.io/docs/concepts/services-networking/ingress/) to new file my_ingress.yaml.
+Create the ingress object by copying config from the kubernetes [docs](https://kubernetes.io/docs/concepts/services-networking/ingress/) to a new file called my_ingress.yaml.

 Apply this config into the namespace 'test':
 ```
 k apply -f my_ingress.yaml -n test